Facts & Figures

 |• PE||2,400,000 PE (PE = 60 gBOD/d)|

-The existing Ringsend Wastewater Treatment Plant (WWTP) in Dublin was commissioned in 2003 and has a design capacity of 1.64 million population equivalent PE handling a flow of 11.3 m3/sec. but is now operating over that capacity at 1.9 million PE.
+The existing Ringsend WWTP was commissioned in 2003 and had a design capacity of 1.64 million population equivalent, capable of handling a flow of 11.3 m³/second.
+But prior to its upgrade it was operating over that capacity, at 1.9 million p.e.
 The principal effluent requirements were based on only Carbon (BOD and SS) removal.
-The existing WWTP consists 24 SBR tanks, stacked in a two-layer deck of each 12 SBR tanks.
-Each SBR tank has a volume of 13,500 m3.
+The existing WWTP consisted of 24 SBR tanks, stacked in a two-layer deck of 12 SBR tanks per deck.
+Each tank had a volume of 13,500 m³.

-To address current overloading situations and related bottlenecks in the operation, and to introduce nutrient removal to meet the level of treatment required by the (European based) Urban Wastewater Treatment Directive, a major upgrade of the plant at the existing site is proposed.
-Following the upgrade project, the Ringsend Wastewater Treatment Plant will have the capacity to treat the wastewater of 2.4 million PE (144,000 kg BOD/d) and 600,000 m3/d, with a peak flowrate of 13.8 m3/sec.
+To address the overloading of the facility and related bottlenecks in the operation – and to introduce nutrient removal to meet the level of treatment required by the European-based Urban Wastewater Treatment Directive – a major upgrade of the plant at the existing site was proposed.
+Irish Water selected Nereda technology as part of the wide upgrade project in Dublin.
+The entire upgrade project will enable Ringsend WWTP to have the capacity to treat the wastewater of 2.4 million p.e.
+(144,000 kg BOD/d) and 600,000 m³/d, with a peak flowrate of 50,000 m3/h.

 Image: Operacional Nereda Reactor

-Royal HaskoningDHV is working on the Project in a consortium with its Irish partners, TJ O’Connor & Associates and J. B. Barry and Partners.
-The Operation & Maintenance of the Plant is carried out by the Operator ‘Celtic Anglian Water’ (CAW).
+To date, one of the SBR tanks has been retrofit to a Nereda plant and is fully operational.
+Royal HaskoningDHV is working on the project with its Irish partners, TJ O’Connor & Associates and J. B. Barry and Partners.
+The operation and maintenance of the plant is carried out by the Operator ‘Celtic Anglian Water’ (CAW).